becker/laravel-zabbix-api/README.md

 #### Register the Service Provider

-> You can skip this step if you are using Laravel 5.5 or higher.
-The package is automatically added to the Package Service Providers section of `app.php` file, due to the package auto-discovery feature.
+> **NOTE:** You can skip this step if you are using Laravel 5.5 or higher.
+The package is automatically registered, due to the package auto-discovery feature.

 Open up the ``config/app.php``and register the new Service Provider: